dzhadinets/yalda/README.md

 ```
 ![RICS-V configuration](images/config.gif "YALDA configuration")

-Finally it creates .yalda directory and generates config file there with is used to get and build all sources and prepares environment.
+Finally it creates .yalda directory and generates config file there which is used to get and build all sources and prepares environment.
-In order to configure YALDA globally call configuration inside YALDA's sources directory.
+In order to configure YALDA globally: call configuration inside YALDA's sources directory.
 The calling of the configuration in
 other places will create a local project config and an environment.
 The system consist of components and some of them may have own configuration, ie: kernel or busybox.
 You can call
 specific configuration by passing component name as a parameter